hash-bang/angular-undobuffer/README.md

 UndoBuffer.popPatch([id])
 -----------------------
-Similar to `pop()` but returns the patch object, not the full object.
+Similar to `pop()` but tries to return the most recent patch object rather than the full object.

-This is faster to apply in your own project than replacing the entire object as with `pop()` but does require you to have [deep-diff](https://www.npmjs.com/package/deep-diff) locally available on the frtont-end.
+This is faster to apply in your own project than replacing the entire object as with `pop()` but does require you to have [deep-diff](https://www.npmjs.com/package/deep-diff) locally available on the front-end.

 **Example usage**
 ```javascript